-Copyright © 2018, 2020, Oracle and/or its affiliates.

-Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Copyright © 2018, 2023, Oracle and/or its affiliates.
+Oracle®, Java, and MySQL are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.

 Intel and Intel Inside are trademarks or registered trademarks of Intel Corporation.
-All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. AMD, Opteron, the AMD logo, and the AMD Opteron logo are trademarks or registered trademarks of Advanced Micro Devices.
+All SPARC trademarks are used under license and are trademarks or registered trademarks of SPARC International, Inc. AMD, Epyc, and the AMD logo are trademarks or registered trademarks of Advanced Micro Devices.
 UNIX is a registered trademark of The Open Group.